smarterToby/ValorantRPC/README.md

 Simply run the `ValorantRPC.exe` file to start sharing your game status on Discord.

+> The Rich Presence only works if you are visible in the friend list

 ## Support

 Encountered a problem?
 Have a feature request?
 Open an issue in